Alejogb1/job-board/blog-data/how-can-a-tensorflow-stacked-model-be-trained-using-imagedatagenerator.md

 id: "how-can-a-tensorflow-stacked-model-be-trained-using-imagedatagenerator"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen my share of complex model training setups, and integrating `ImageDataGenerator` with stacked models in TensorFlow definitely presents its own set of nuances.
 It’s not always straightforward, and the nuances often crop up during deployment.

 The core challenge, as I see it, isn’t just about feeding images into the model, but about ensuring the output of one model layer flows correctly as the input to the next, especially when dealing with batches generated dynamically using `ImageDataGenerator`.
 You can think of this like a well-oiled machine; each gear needs to perfectly mesh with the next.
 Incorrect data formatting can throw everything off, leading to failed training or, worse, poor results that are difficult to debug.
 I recall one particular project involving medical image classification where we struggled with this for a day before realizing the reshaping of the feature maps was the culprit.